morganp/s1-e2/README.md

 GitBadge
 ========

-A rewards system of git hub.
+A rewards system for git hub.

-Examples in the example older
+Examples in the example folder

     ruby example1.rb